-The City of Thompson clears snow according to a priority system, outlined in the plan linked below.
-The priority plan puts the most importance on downtown roads and main neighbourhood arteries that *all* residents use, and that are critical for ensuring emergency services can move about the city efficiently.
+The City of Thompson clears snow according to a priority system, outlined below.
+The priority plan puts the most importance on downtown roads and main neighbourhood arteries that all residents use, and that are critical for ensuring emergency services can move about the city efficiently.

 |Priority 1||Thompson Drive|

 |Priority 2||Additional main routes, including bus routes and school zones.|

 Normally, when snowstorms are continuous or follow closely one another, crews will repeat priority areas before moving to the next area.
 Recent years have seen several record-breaking snowfalls and, at times, the priority system needs to be altered to ensure all roads get some degree of attention from snow-clearing crews.